 The quintessential component in a fall palette, I’ve been enjoying the versatility of copper for quite some time.
 When paired with neutrals it adds a subtle gleam, but when mixed with deeper colors, its own red undertones can really be appreciated.

 This charming shallow planter looks all the more lush when filled with a bounty of apples, although alternatively you can use pears, gourds or tiny pumpkins.

 In this room, I feel, this is a pivotal piece that pulls the entire room together, acting as an anchor that connects the peach roses, the cinnamon throw and the floral pillows.
 Such a small piece with such a large role.

 In the corner of the living room, we keep an antique bookcase that’s the perfect height for a substantial vignette on top.
 This is an ideal spot to organize a display of pumpkins, and I’ve styled a grouping around a vintage bucket of seasonal branches.

 Of course you can go with classic orange, but the more interesting pumpkins in both shape and color can be found at farm stands in pale warm colors.
 I’m a big fan of heirloom pumpkins and scatter them about all over the house.

-These flowers dry beautifully and add a lovely touch to any arrangement.
-Here I have them spilling from a teacup, but I really can’t get enough of these and use them all over.
+Hydrangeas dry beautifully, adding a lovely touch to any arrangement.
+Here I have them overflowing from a distressed vase, but I really can’t get enough of them and use them all over the house.

-A toasty faux fur throw is a wonderful item to drape over a chair, or to wrap yourself up in on a chilly evening.
-Animal print and tweeds, along with other weighty textiles, forecast the quest for warmth that this season initiates.
+A cushion backdrop of animal print or tweed, along with other weighty textiles, forecast the quest for warmth that this season initiates.

 To get the look, click on the items below for direct links to the products.
 Where actual items were no longer available, I’ve provided similar options.
 If an item is out of stock but may be restocked, I left it on the list.